For many people, the bathroom is one of the first rooms in their house that they want to renovate, but how much does a bathroom renovation cost?

 In addition, if we had needed to buy a new towel radiator and shower unit (pumped shower) this would have cost us another £780 approximately.
 So it’s easy to see that even for a fairly bog-standard bathroom renovation, the price of the materials alone can be getting on for £3k.

 Bathroom Renovation Labour Costs

-The average cost of a bathroom renovation in the UK according to the Victoria Plum website is £6500.
-So you can see that labour costs are likely to be a significant part of your bathroom renovation costs.
+The average bathroom renovation cost in the UK according to the Victoria Plum website is £6500.
+So you can see that labour costs are likely to be a significant part of your bathroom renovation expenditure.
 Whilst we have chosen to do all of the work on our bathroom DIY, it is possible to partly reduce labour costs by doing at least some of the work yourself.
 For example the demo part of the job requires no special skills, and there are many amazing bathroom renovation ‘how-to’ videos on You Tube that show tiling, plumbing etc., if you are willing to give it a go.
 One of the down sides of doing the work yourself is that it can take a lot longer.
 If it is the only bathroom in the house you are renovating, this might be a key consideration!